zhutoutoutousan/A-study-note-as-a-beginner/psychology/psychological-models/jung-and-archetypes/dream.md

   - I only sleeped for 4 hours but I feel damn good.
 Probably on the premise of taking 9 grams of coffee powder later.
   - This dream has something to do with the german version of 'history' --- 'Verlauf', but I can't quite recollect it.
   - The only feelings I got is the urge to understand under the hood how Discrete Fast Fourier Transform algorithm works.
 And all those training I had in codewar, the pleasure of solving a problem by typing the codes comes back.

+## 2021
+### November
+- 9
+  - I remembered that I was contacted by a kidnapper that my beloved half was in a flooded cyberpunk style city
+  - But when I arrived just by flying without any equipment, I saw some toy cities, when I came into one of the window, those rooms were pretty homy